-Hi Todd, I’m looking for picture perfect hearts and arrows diamonds of the highest cut quality, weighing 1.20 – 1.49 carats, D-color, and VVS-1 or higher in clarity.
-I have some questions about the cut quality of James Allen True Hearts diamonds, based upon a thread I found on Pricescope.
+Hi Todd, I’m looking for picture-perfect hearts and arrows diamonds of the highest cut quality, weighing 1.20 – 1.49 carats, D-color, and VVS-1 or higher in clarity.
+I have some questions about the cut quality of James Allen True Hearts diamonds, based on a thread I found on Pricescope.

 Okay so the two diamonds being discussed in the thread on Pricescope and referenced as Diamond #1 and Diamond #2 are as follows:

 - Diamond #1: 0.90 carat, E-color, VS-1 clarity, round diamond from James Allen

 - Diamond #2: 0.90 carat, D-color, VS-1 clarity, round diamond from James Allen

 The question being raised by the Original Poster (OP) who started the thread pertains to the evaluation provided by the Gemologist employed by James Allen with regards to which diamond provides the best face-up light performance and the differences between the ideal scope images provided by James Allen for each diamond.